 The purpose of the Missions ministry in our church is to educate our congregation about missions, mobilize our people to go on missions, and, as a church, participate in the mandate that Jesus gave us to go and make disciples of all nations by partnering with missionaries all over the world to see indigenous, reproducing churches planted among unreached people groups, as well as serving as missionaries ourselves locally in the Fort Smith, Arkansas, region.

 Since we are a Southern Baptist Church, we primarily support the work of our International Mission Board missionaries and our North American Mission Board church planters.
-Two exceptions are our work with Orphanage Emmanuel in Honduras and with Forefront Experience in Dallas.
+One exception is our work with Orphanage Emmanuel in Honduras.
 The International Mission Board has determined that their work will be planting churches among the most critically unreached and unengaged people groups on the planet, and the North American Mission Board has determined that their work will be to plant churches in 32 large cities across North America and Canada.
 Therefore, our church has determined that we will do the same.
 All of the work that we do is in the hard places.
 Jesus told us to be light in the darkness, and so we go to the darkest places.
 This means that we do not put time limits on our work like most churches do.
 We have come to realize that these darker places may take much longer to see an indigenous, reproducing church planted.

-All of our mission trips have two purposes: 1. to come alongside our partnering missionaries’ strategy to plant indigenous, reproducing churches, and 2. to encourage our missionary families.
+All of our mission trips have two purposes: 1. to come alongside our partnering missionaries’ or church planters’ strategy to plant indigenous, reproducing churches, and 2. to encourage our missionary and church planter families.